 The College of Business offers a minor in business for students in other colleges and schools at the University of Louisville.
 Enrollment is limited in the business minor because of the large demand for courses by business majors.
-To pursue a minor in business the student must have completed 51 or more semester hours, which includes ECON 201 and 202, with a cumulative grade point average of 3.0 or higher.
-Students must complete and have a grade point average of 3.0 or higher in the business program prerequisites to be permitted to pursue the business program core.
+To pursue a minor in business the student must have completed 51 or more semester hours, which includes ECON 201 and 202, with a cumulative grade point average of 2.8 or higher.
+Students must complete and have a grade point average of 2.8 or higher in the business program prerequisites to be permitted to pursue the business program core.
 Upon completion of the admission requirements and formal application, the student is admitted into the Business Minor program based on the student's academic performance and the space available.
 An appointment may be made during the semester that the program prerequisites are being completed to begin the application process.

 Hours

 CIS 100 Microcomputer Applications 3

-MGMT 201 Business Statistics or equivalent 3
+MGMT 201 or BSTAT 201 Statistics 3

-ACCT 201 Principles of Accounting I 3
+ACCT 201 Principles of Financial Accounting I 3

-ACCT 202 Principles of Accounting II 3
+ACCT 202 Principles of Managerial Accounting II 3

 Total 12

-^{} Acct 205 may substitute for ACCT 201 and ACCT 202
+\ Acct 205 may substitute for ACCT 201 and ACCT 202